TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/FileImports/Index.rst

 File imports
 ============

+..  deprecated:: 13.4
+    The old school :typoscript:`<INCLUDE_TYPOSCRIPT:` syntax has been deprecated and will be removed with TYPO3 v14.0.
+See :ref:`typoscript-syntax-includes-migration`.

 To structure and reuse single TypoScript snippets and not stuffing everything into one file or record, the syntax allows loading TypoScript content from sub files.

-The two keywords are :typoscript:`@import` and the old school :typoscript:`<INCLUDE_TYPOSCRIPT:`.
-They are a syntax construct and thus available in both frontend Typoscript and backend TSconfig.
+The keyword :typoscript:`@import` is a syntax construct and thus available in both frontend TypoScript and backend TSconfig.

-Both :typoscript:`@import` and :typoscript:`<INCLUDE_TYPOSCRIPT:` allow
-including additional files using wildcards. :typoscript:`@import` is a bit more restricted, though.
-The TYPO3 Core strives to get rid of :typoscript:`<INCLUDE_TYPOSCRIPT:` mid-term, and :typoscript:`@import` has been tuned with TYPO3 v12 to show good performance metrics.
-Integrators should prefer :typoscript:`@import` over :typoscript:`<INCLUDE_TYPOSCRIPT:` since it is best practice and more future proof.
+:typoscript:`@import` allows including additional files using wildcards on the file level.
+Wildcards in paths are not allowed.

-The TypoScript parser allows to place :typoscript:`@import` and :typoscript:`<INCLUDE_TYPOSCRIPT:` within condition bodies, which obsoletes the :typoscript:`condition` keyword of :typoscript:`<INCLUDE_TYPOSCRIPT:` and allows conditional imports with :typoscript:`@import`.
+The TypoScript parser allows to place :typoscript:`@import` within condition bodies, which allows conditional imports with :typoscript:`@import`.

-Neither :typoscript:`@import` nor :typoscript:`<INCLUDE_TYPOSCRIPT:` are allowed
-to be placed within code blocks.
+:typoscript:`@import` is not allowed to be placed within code blocks and breaks any curly braces level, resetting current scope to top level.

-..  versionchanged:: 12.2
-    :typoscript:`@import` and :typoscript:`<INCLUDE_TYPOSCRIPT:` basically
-    break any curly braces level, resetting current scope to top level.
-While inclusion of files has never been documented to be valid within braces assignments, it still worked until TYPO3 v11.
-This is now disallowed and must not be used anymore.
-For example, a construct like this is **invalid**:

-    ..  code-block:: typoscript

-        page = PAGE
-        page {
-          # This import won't work!
-          @import 'EXT:my_extension/Configuration/TypoScript/bar.typoscript'
-          20 = TEXT
-          20.value = bar
-        }

 .. _typoscript-syntax-import: